- What is Change Management?

 - a deteriorating communication

-- and sometimes even a project failure himself
+- and sometimes even a project failure itself

-And it doesn't work if managers are actively involvedThey are the ones who embody change on a daily basis.
+And it doesn't work if managers are not actively involved.They are the ones who embody change on a daily basis.

 Here are the foundations we observe in all successful change projects: